GlitchedData-Dev/MakeCodeCabinate/README.md

 <img src="https://user-images.githubusercontent.com/82833724/196798587-d1c131ea-32c4-4695-a170-fdc5098b63c1.png" width=400 title="The imager tool"/>

 Once the image had finished flashing the SD was plugged back into the RPi and **BOOM**, EmulationStation.
-There was still some setup needed to allow for makecode games to run however.
+There was still some setup needed to allow for MakeCode games to run however.

 ---
 ### McAirpos